AleksanderSadov/CartoonZombieVR/README.md

 Can configure game length, enemy waves, player controls, enemies stats and skin mesh and etc.

+## Level Design

+Level environment built with ProBuilder and PolyBrush

 # Testing

 Game mainly targeted for free-roam but can enable teleport for easy testing